sharmbc1q/vigil/README.md

 ```

 ### Interactions
-Here’s how to interact with Vigil:
+Here's how to interact with Vigil:

 #### **Mention Vigil for a Chat**
 - Mention Vigil in a message to start a conversation.
 Example: